 - After one partner expresses they are not getting what they need from a relationship, something needs to change — but it's an individual decision.

-In the first part of this post, I discussed whether partners had any obligation to have sex with their partners, given the fidelity they expect of each other: If people have needs which they are forbidden from satisfying outside the relationship, it is reasonable for them to expect those needs to be met within the relationship.
+In the first part of this post, I discussed whether partners had any obligation to have sex with their partners, given the fidelity they expect of each other: If people have needs that are forbidden from being satisfied outside the relationship, it is reasonable for them to expect those needs to be met within the relationship.
 But at the same time, we are understandably reluctant to tell people that they must do certain things in a relationship, even a generally accepted component of a committed adult relationship such as sexual relations.

 In the end, I couldn’t give a definite answer either way, due to the conflict between the vaguely defined responsibilities of partners in a relationship and their personal autonomy, especially regarding sexual activity.
 But that post ended with the question that we will tackle now:

 Does an absence of sex in a relationship justify adultery?

 Even for those who would answer yes, there are a few things to think about before committing to that conclusion.
 For one, there is the danger of implying that any gap in sexual activity in the relationship justifies adultery, which may suggest to some that they can run off and cheat the first time their partner says, “not tonight.”
 Furthermore, even if we were to acknowledge an obligation to meet a partner’s sexual needs, what amount of sex will suffice—a specific frequency or number of times per week?
 A certain range of positions or activities?
 A certain level of enthusiasm or passion?
 Will a partner claim that adultery was justified, not because of an insufficient amount of sex, but because his or her partner refused to have sex in a certain way or place?
 Are sexual needs that particular?

 Please trust that I do not ask this lightly: I think there would be serious disagreement on this issue, and that disagreement complicates the issue significantly.